Jacques Borel (businessman)

-Jacques Borel (born 9 April 1927) is a French businessman known for introducing fast food to France.
-For his accomplishments in this area, he is known as the "Napoléon du prêt-à-manger" (Napoleon of ready-to-eat foods).

-Career
+Jacques Borel (born 9 April 1927) is a French businessman.
+In 1961, he brought fast food to France with a franchise of Wimpy, and opened restaurants in Paris and other cities before the company's head office shut them down at the end of the decade.
+He pioneered Ticket Restaurant (now Edenred) in 1962.
+In 1969, he opened France's first roadside restaurant.
+He set up a consultancy in 1994 to lobby for value-added tax reductions for restaurants.

+Early life

-A graduate of HEC Paris in 1950, Jacques Borel completed his apprenticeship in management positions at IBM, where his father, William Borel, headed the French branch.
+Borel was born on 9 April 1927 in Paris.
+As a teenager, he was part of the French Resistance.
+At 13, he worked as a courier sending messages between fighters in occupied and Vichy France, and he met his future wife at the liberation of Paris in 1944, when he was 17.
+A graduate of HEC Paris in 1950, he completed his apprenticeship in management positions at IBM, where his father, William Borel, headed the French branch.
+Jacques Borel led IBM in Vietnam during the French colonial period.

+Business career

+In 1957, Borel opened the self-service restaurant Auberge Express.
+He attached pedometers to his waiters to ensure they were not walking too much.
 On 31 May 1961, he opened France's first hamburger restaurant, a franchise of the American company Wimpy.
 The venue was the Rue du 4 Septembre in the 2nd arrondissement of Paris.
 Borel saw hamburgers served to table as a winning option, as the only other competitor was cold pork sandwiches served at bars.
 In addition, ground beef was growing as an option, as increased female employment limited the amount of time that remained for women to cook beef at home.

+Borel recorded losses in his first two years of fast food, but by 1966 he was serving 60,000 meals per day, and recording an annual income of over $15 million.
+In the same year, he expanded out of the capital with a restaurant in Lille.
 His portfolio expanded to 15 restaurants in Paris and five in the rest of the country, but they disappeared before the end of the decade due to disputes with head office in the UK; McDonald's then came to France in 1972.

-In 1962, Borel pioneered the Ticket Restaurant (now Edenred), vouchers sold to large employers to feed employers instead of using their own cafeterias.
+In 1962, Borel pioneered Ticket Restaurant (now Edenred), vouchers sold to large employers to feed employers instead of using their own cafeterias.
 He had discovered the practice in the UK.
 By 1967, the practice was recognised by the state and no taxes were required on it.
+In 1968, he sold 65% of his company to American conglomerate W. R. Grace in order to finance future growth; this share reduced to 15.2% by 1977.